- Return to Research & Labs

 Does the option to teach or TA remotely extend through all three terms of the 2020-21 year?

-The option to teach or TA remotely is currently only available for the Fall semester.
-We are hopeful that we can return to a residential model in Spring; however, the University will be responsive to public health conditions.
+The option to teach or TA remotely is currently available for the Fall and Spring semesters.
+We are hopeful that we can return to a residential model in Summer; however, the University will be responsive to public health conditions.

 How can I work effectively with my dissertation advisor(s) and mentors remotely?